By Pamela Doan

 Alternatives to tilling include “lasagna gardening” in raised beds or planting directly into layers of mulch and compost that you add to your garden and flowerbeds.
 I’m a huge fan of “lasagna gardening,” which refers more to layering materials to create a rich soil to plant in rather than the delicious pasta dish itself.
 Look for an upcoming column on this subject.

 Questions about gardening?
 Next week we’ll give you an email address to send them to.
 I’ll try to answer them all here or online.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.